-Most babies are sleeping quite normally and appropriately- even when they wake and feed throughout the night, or need support to get to fall asleep.
+Most babies and children are sleeping quite normally and appropriately- even when they wake and feed throughout the night, or need support to get to fall asleep.
 However, sometimes infant and child sleep isn’t quite normal.
 Download this free guide to learn what normal infant sleep looks like in the first year of life.
 In some situations, a child’s sleep is excessively disrupted for a variety of underlying reasons.
 In this post, I’m going to share some of the most common infant sleep red flags that I see when a child has an underlying health or medical issue that is disturbing their sleep.

 Quality is more important than quantity